-RESOLUTION NO. 2017-05-GUAMPO CERTIFYING THE GREENVILLE URBAN AREA METROPOLITAN PLANNING ORGANIZATION'S TRANSPORTATION PLANNING PROCESS FOR FY 2018-2019
+RESOLUTION NO. 2020-03-GUAMPO CERTIFYING THE GREENVILLE URBAN AREA METROPOLITAN PLANNING ORGANIZATION'S TRANSPORTATION PLANNING PROCESS FOR FY 2021

-- WHEREAS, the Transportation Advisory Committee has found that the Greenville Urban Area Metropolitan Planning Organization is conducting transportation planning in a continuous, cooperative, and comprehensive manner in accordance with 23 U.S.C.
+- WHEREAS, the City of Greenville Urban Area Metropolitan Planning Organization has been designated by the Governor of the State of North Carolina as the Metropolitan Planning Organization (MPO) responsible, together with the State, for the comprehensive, continuing, and cooperative transportation planning process for the MPO's metropolitan planning area; and - WHEREAS, the Transportation Advisory Committee is the governing body of the Greenville Urban Area MPO; and - WHEREAS, the Transportation Advisory Committee has found that the Greenville Urban Area Metropolitan Planning Organization is conducting transportation planning in a continuous, cooperative, and comprehensive manner in accordance with 23 U.S.C.
 134 and 49 U.S.C.
 1607; and - WHEREAS, the Transportation Advisory Committee has found the Transportation Planning Process to be in full compliance with Title VI of the Civil Rights Act of 1964 and the Title VI Assurance executed by each State under 23 U.S.C.
 324 and 29 U.S.C.
 794; and - WHEREAS, the Transportation Advisory Committee has considered how the Transportation Planning Process will affect the involvement of Disadvantaged Business Enterprises in the FHWA and the FTA funded planning projects (Sec.
 105 (f), Pub.
 L. 97-424, 96 Stat.
 2100, 49 CFR part 23); and - WHEREAS, the Transportation Advisory Committee has considered how the Transportation Planning Process will affect the elderly and the disabled per the provision of the Americans with Disabilities Act of 1990 (Pub.
 L. 101-336, 104 Stat.
 327, as amended) and the U.S.D.O.T. implementing regulations; and - WHEREAS, the Transportation Plan has a planning horizon of at least 20 years and meets all the requirements for an adequate Transportation Plan;

-NOW THEREFORE, BE IT RESOLVED that the Transportation Advisory Committee for the Greenville Urban Area hereby certifies the transportation planning process for the Greenville Urban Area Metropolitan Planning Organization.
+NOW THEREFORE, be it resolved that the Transportation Advisory Committee for the Greenville Urban Area hereby self certifies the transportation planning process for the Greenville Urban Area Metropolitan Planning Organization for Fiscal Year 2021.